staylr/Casgliad.Data/README.md

 # Casgliad.Data

-Casgliad-style strongly typed and strongly moded deductive database DSL for F#.
+A Datalog DSL for F# targeting SQL.

 Early work in progress.